 Sunday, 1 February 2015

-This is the best yet: The Bridge, to my mind anyway.
+This is the best yet: The Bridge - to my mind anyway.
 We're way behind most people and I think there's another series with different actors now.
 I would be unable to watch it however as this cast are supremely brilliant.

 Here's a clip of 'Saga' engaging 'Martin' whether he likes it or not on the subject of his sex life; something she has been reading up on in 'self-improvement' books in order to make sense of the mysterious emotional world most other people inhabit.
-I can't remember where the scene is from in the series, but they're probably on the way to investigate some tortured body in a icy, grey empty warehouse on the edge of the icy, grey nordic sea.
+I can't remember where the scene is from in the series, but they're probably on the way to investigate some tortured body in an icy, grey empty warehouse on the edge of the icy, grey nordic sea.